dreerr/raw-data-now-presentation/slides-day-2.md

 layout: intro
 ---

+# Game: Invent a Crazy Dataset

+In pairs or small groups:
+- Invent a dataset that does not exist yet but should!

+Examples:
+- Dataset of forgotten birthday gifts
+- Dataset of moon-gazing minutes
+- Dataset of socks lost in washing machines

+**Outcome:** Quick creative thinking!

+---
+layout: intro
+---

 # Group work
 ## Research, retrieve and explore datasets

 **Main objectives:**

-- Form groups of 3-4 people
+- Form groups of max.
+5 people
 - Select a dataset
 - Formulate a research question or theme
 - Prepare a short presentation (5-10 min) of your project idea